astley92/blackjack-sim/README.md

 # Notes

-## Seat to Player to Hand relationship
+## Player to Hand relationship
-A table has many seats
+A table has many players
-A seat is occupied by one player
-A seat is dealt one hand
+A player is dealt one hand
-That hand can turn into multiple in the case of splits Each hand is paid at the end
+That hand can turn into multiple in the case of splits Money is exchanged for each hand is paid at the end of a round of play

 ## Strategy setup